MrDyro/KVBikeClient/README.md

 #KVBike Client

-A small client to fetch the current positions of the KVB bikes (http://www.kvb-rad.de/).
+A small client to fetch the current position of the KVB bikes (http://www.kvb-rad.de/).
 The API and the bikes are provided by nextbike (http://www.nextbike.de/).

 ###Technologies